parthian-sterlet/mcot-kernel/readme.md

 Detailed enrichment or depletion of CEs with specific combinations of motifs conservation are represented in the scatterplot text file plot_*, see below.

+To take into account multiple comparisons we applied the Bonferroni’s correction and used the following critical values to filter out not significant results:
+* significance of CEs regardless motifs conservation, 0.05/(Nfor\*Nback\*Nflow\*Nthr\*Nthr);
+* significance of asymmetric CEs toward one of motifs, 0.05/(Nfor\*Nback\*Nflow\*2);
+* CE asymmetry, 0.05/(Nfor\*Nback\*Nflow).
+Here Nfor and Nback means the size of foreground and background datasets (i.e., the number of peaks and random sequences, which generated in MCOT, Nflow = 5 designates the number of MCOT computation flows and Nthr = 5 means the number of thresholds for each motif.

 ## Output data